joshjdevl/libsodium-jni/README.md

         <scope>compile</scope>
     </dependency>

-Add libtest.so that you'll find inside libs folder(kalium-jni/libs) in jniLibs (src/main/jniLibs) folder of your project.
+Add libkaliumjni.so that you'll find inside libs folder(kalium-jni/libs) in jniLibs (src/main/jniLibs) folder of your project.

 ### Notes